-POWERING THE MFJ-209
+POWERING THE MFJ-249

-The MFJ-209 requires between 8 and 18 volts for proper operation.
-Any power supply used with the MFJ-209 must be capable of supplying 200mA of current.
+The MFJ-249 requires between 8 and 18 volts for proper operation.
+Any power supply used with the MFJ-249 must be capable of supplying 200mA of current.
 An optional power supply, the MFJ-1312B, is available from MFJ for \$12.95.

-The MFJ-209 has a standard 2.1 mm female receptacle on the top right edge of the case.
+The MFJ-249 has a standard 2.1 mm female receptacle on the top right edge of the case.
 This jack is labeled "12VDC" and has the word "POWER" near it.
 A pictorial polarity marking appears on the case near the power jack.
 The outside conductor of the plug must connect to the negative supply voltage and the center conductor of the plug must connect to the positive voltage.
 The internal battery pack is automatically disconnected when an external power plug is inserted in this jack.

 SWR measurement will be inaccurate when the supply voltage falls below 7 volts.
-To avoid false readings maintain fresh batteries and always use the correct power supply.
+To avoid false readings always check the battery if the unit has been stored to ensure the supply voltage does not drop below acceptable levels.